bavelsoft/schmoperties/README.md

 		...
 	}

-The myFuField will be assigned the value 1.2 by default, but if somebody specifies a different value for MyExampleClass.myFuField in the configuration file, it will be used instead.
+The `myFuField` will be assigned the value 1.2 by default, but if somebody specifies a different value for `mypackage.MyExampleClass.myFuField` in the configuration file, it will be used instead.
 `getDouble()` is the schmoperties call, and it accepts a generated enum value for the field name,